 In this instance, the lost tooth structure also meant that the deeper dentine layer was exposed.
 This little boy was experiencing a lot of cold sensitivity each time he tried to eat or drink anything.

 A carefully bonded composite restoration was used to replace the missing enamel and restore the incisal edge.

-The boy and his parents were all much happier once the tooth was restored and his smile was returned to normal.
+The boy and his parents were all much happier once the tooth was restored, the sensitivity stopped, and his smile was returned to normal.